San Diego Sexual Harassment Attorney

 We Can Help You Stand Up for Your Rights

-At AMartin Law, our team of dedicated sexual harassment attorneys serving San Diego are prepared to help determine if you have a case, negotiate a fair settlement, and fight for your rights in court.
-Attorney Alisa A. Martin has over a decade of experience defending the rights of California workers from wrongful employment practices, from wage disputes to wrongful termination.
+At AMartin Law, our team of dedicated sexual harassment attorneys in San Diego can help you.
+We are prepared to help determine if you have a case, negotiate a fair settlement, and fight for your rights.
+Attorney Alisa A. Martin has over 20 years of experience defending the rights of California workers from wrongful employment practices.

 What Qualifies as Harassment in California?